manish23k/vicidial-install-scripts/README.md

-# VICIDIAL INSTALLATION SCRIPTS (Default is Eastern Time Zone US)
+# VICIDIAL INSTALLATION SCRIPTS (Default is Time Zone Asia/Kolkata)
 # Centos, Rocky and AlmaLinux Vicidial Install pre_requisites
-# I have created a faster auto installer for Alma and Rocky 9 that will also install the dynamic portal and the CyburPhone
+# I have created a faster auto installer for Alma and Rocky 9 that will also install the dynamic portal.

 ```